djsruptor/Santander-customer-satisfaction-prediction/README.md

 - Plotted ROC, PR, Precision, Recall and F1 curves
 - Verified no single feature contributed over 40% of total importance

+> In this context, optimizing the F1-based threshold and prioritizing a higher TPR is essential.
+Retaining dissatisfied customers has a disproportionately positive business impact, so accepting a moderate increase in false positives (retaining already-satisfied customers) is a reasonable trade-off for capturing more truly dissatisfied ones.

 ## Model Deployment

 A trained model is served through FastAPI via (`predict.py`).